 - Haircutting and styling techniques

 Students will also spend a significant amount of time learning about the different barbering implements used to cut and shape hair, such as combs, shears, clippers, trimmers and razors.
-This training will include how to select the right size tool, how to hold the tool correctly and what each is used for.
-Through classroom instruction and repetitive hands-on practice, these skills will become automatic for the barber in training – giving him the knowledge and confidence he needs to begin a career after barber shop school.
+This training will include how to select the right-sized tool, how to hold each tool correctly and what each is used for.
+Through classroom instruction and continuous hands-on practice, these skills will become automatic for the barber in training, giving him the knowledge and confidence he needs to begin a career after barbershop school.